ValenLucrate/calculator_app/README.md

 Test your changes by opening the index.html file in your web browser.
 Commit your changes and push them to your remote repository.
 Credits
-This calculator app was created by [Your Name] as a personal project.
-It was built using VS Code and JavaScript.
+This calculator app was created by Valen as a personal project.
+It was built in VScode using HTML, CSS and JavaScript.

 License
 This calculator app is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.